 The chart reveals the trade-offs clearly.
 MLE gives the highest probabilities to observed words but zeros for unseen ones.
 Add-1 smoothing flattens everything too much.
 Add-0.01 and Kneser-Ney strike a better balance, keeping observed words relatively high while providing coverage for unseen words.

-The table quantifies what we saw in the chart.
+The numbers confirm our observations from the chart.
 For observed words like "cat" and "dog," MLE gives the highest probability, but Add-1 drops it dramatically.
 Kneser-Ney maintains probabilities closer to MLE for observed words while still providing coverage for unseen ones like "elephant" and "zebra."
 This balance is why Kneser-Ney became the standard for production language models.

 Smoothing techniques, despite their sophistication, have inherent limitations: